mesonbuild/meson/docs/markdown/Commands.md

 *(since 0.47.0)*

-Installs the project to the folder specified in `setup`.
+Installs the project to the prefix specified in `setup`.

+Examples:
-Example: `meson install -C builddir`
+- `meson install -C builddir`
+- `DESTDIR=/path/to/staging/area meson install -C builddir`

-See [this page](Installing.md) for more info.
+See [the installation documentation](Installing.md) for more info.

 ### rewrite